Martingale Betting Progression

 How do I recover from hitting table limit?

-You can't.
+You cannot.
 Once you hit the max bet and lose, the strategy breaks.
 Accept the loss and start fresh or switch tables with higher limits.

 Conclusion

 The Martingale is a thrilling, high-risk strategy that works beautifully in the short term and fails catastrophically in the long term.
-It's perfect for entertainment and adrenaline but terrible for sustainable gambling.
+It is perfect for entertainment and adrenaline but terrible for sustainable gambling.

 Related Guides